huntdatacenter/docs/docs/service-desk/data-space-orders.md

 WORK = 300
 SCRACH = 300

 The above numbers are in Gigabytes (1000 Gigabytes = 1 Terabyte).
-To illustrate, if you want your archive volume to be 2 Terabyte, specify **`ARHICVE = 2000`** in your order.
+To illustrate, if you want your archive volume to be 2 Terabyte, specify **`ARCHIVE = 2000`** in your order.

 **More information**